DevManu-de/doublist/README.md

 ## doublist_create()
-> Returns a pointer to doublist
+> Returns a pointer to an empty allocated doublist
 >

 ## node_create()